Gallopalooza. A celebration of artistry and community.

-We are excited to be launching our third round of Gallopalooza in the fall of 2014.
-Statues will be hitting the streets in April 2015... and this time, we're bringing bourbon!
+We are excited for our third round of Gallopalooza, where statues will be hitting the streets in April 2015... and this time, we're bringing bourbon!
 Look for the following new fiberglass statues, created just for us:

 - A new full-sized horse statue